A Shining Example of The Use of Roman Stucco Cement

-The major renovation challenge was to how protect the building’s fabric and stop further water ingress.
-Given that the lighthouse is Grade II listed, the existing lime render couldn’t be replaced with a cement-based alternative, even if Doug had wanted to.
-But to do this meant overcoming a number of significant technical obstacles.
+The major restoration challenge was how to protect the building’s fabric and stop further water ingress.
+Given that the lighthouse is Grade II listed, the existing lime render couldn’t be replaced with a cement-based alternative, even if Doug had wanted to, but to do this meant overcoming a number of significant technical obstacles.

 - Worse still, the lighthouse had been built with exceptionally porous brick, which would suck water from the render before it had properly set.
 This inherent structural problem meant that the bond between brick and the original render had always been suspect.

-- The lighthouse’s sloping sides would also impose their own specific stresses on the render, particularly given that 220m2 had to be covered.
+- The lighthouse’s sloping sides would also impose their own specific stresses on the exterior wall render, particularly given that 220m2 had to be covered.

-In other words, Doug needed a render that had innate flexibility and breathability of lime, but which, unlike a standard lime render, would be very fast drying so that the underlying brick wouldn’t deprive the render of the moisture it needed to set.
+In other words, Doug needed an exterior wall render that had innate flexibility and breathability of lime, but which, unlike a standard lime render, would be very fast drying so that the underlying brick wouldn’t deprive the render of the moisture it needed to set.

 Given Lime Green’s proven expertise and reputation for innovation, Doug was pointed in our direction for the answer.